top of page

 What about dietary requirements?

-Yama Lodge offers a complimentary continental breakfast with chef's choice of hot option and while we will do our absolute best to accommodate your dietary or allergy requests, please let us know in advance as sometimes it isn't easy to change the menus at short notice and we really want you to have a great start to the day.
+Yama Lodge offers a complimentary continental breakfast with a daily changing hot option.
+We will do our absolute best to accommodate your dietary or allergy requests, but please let us know in advance as being in a remote mountain area, it is sometimes not possible to change menus at short notice and we really want you to have a great start to the day.

 What are lunch and dinner options?